 What is important is that, the city is the 4th most peaceful and family friendly cities in Nigeria.

 Visitors – both local and foreign are always pleased with the fact that the city is clean, violence free and importantly, cheap/affordable for the numerous people that throng to it, all day long, all year long.

-It is also worth nothing that the world famous University of Benin is situated in this city.
+It is also worth noting that the world-famous University of Benin is situated in this city.